Mae Nam, Thailand: What to pack, what to wear, and when to go [2024]

 • Plug adapter

-A plug adapter that supports outlet types A, B, C and O. Make sure to get the correct type.
-Most adapters that you can buy are simply plug changers and require your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types A, B, C and O. Be careful to pick the right kind.
+A lot of adapters on sale are simply plug changers and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one is sufficent for most locations.

 What to wear/what to pack: